-To offer the Department of Children and Families (DCF) mandated Introductory Child Care Courses as part of the Florida School-Age Certification Training Program approval must be obtained from the local DCF child care training coordinating agency.
+To offer the DCF mandated Introductory Child Care Courses as part of the Florida School-Age Certification Training Program approval must be obtained from the local DCF child care Training Coordinating Agency.

-To teach the DCF, Introductory Child Care Courses the instructor must meet the trainer requirements established by the Department of Children and Families.
+To teach the DCF, Introductory Child Care Courses the instructor must meet the trainer requirements established by DCF.

-Programs offering the Introductory Child Care courses will be required to use DCF materials and be subject to monitoring by the coordinating agencies.
+Programs offering the Introductory Child Care Courses will be required to use DCF materials and be subject to monitoring by the coordinating agencies.

-The School Age Certification Training program must ensure that students complete 40 hours of mandated training.
+The School Age Certification Training Program must ensure that students complete 40 hours of mandated training.
 There are two options that will meet that requirement.